OWASP/www-policy/operational/membership.md

 ## Membership

-Membership is explicitly defined as people or corporations that pay dues along with those granted by the Board of Directors.
+Membership is explicitly defined as individuals that pay dues along with those granted by the Board of Directors.
 Nearly all OWASP activities are open to both members and nonmembers.
 Some example activities include participating in a Project or Chapter, attending chapter meetings, joining mailing lists or attending events.
 Merely participating in the activities of the OWASP Foundation does not make that person a Member; membership includes only those who pay dues to the OWASP Foundation.

 Individual Members can check their Membership Status, renewal dates, and for auto-renewing Memberships update their billing information by visiting the [Manage your Membership Form](/manage-membership).
 Members must provide the email address used when applying for membership, and if a member matches that address, an email will be sent to verify or update membership.